ReginaSousa8/GeoSaude/ReadMe.md

 ### Installing

-	To Run the project you must have 2 softwares installed: QGis and PgAdmin
+	To Run the project you must have 2 softwares installed: QGis3 and PgAdmin

 	Some problems may appear when installing these software.
 	If this happens, please see the links below that explain the installation of QGis and PgAdmin, respectively.